-And I'd say to you don't be frightened of being live on camera.
-If you watch our shows, every single show, I fluff my lines when I start these things, and I have to back up or mutter or stumble or do something, don't worry about it.
-And it is horrible being in front of the camera if you're not a natural camera person.
-Just get on with it because the public will love you for it.
+And I'd say to you, you know, don't be frightened of being live on camera.
+If you want to share with every single show, I fluff my lines when I start these things, and I have to back up or mutter or stumble or do something, you know, don't worry about it.
+And it is horrible being in camera in front of the camera.
+If you're not a natural camera person.
+Let's get on with it because the public will love you for it.
 They really will.
 So where do we go from here?
 I've lost my slide control.
-So, what comes after 21?
+So what comes after 21?
 I don't know.
-I'm saying that loudly so that my techy can sort this out for me.
+I'm saying that loudly so it might take he can sort this out for me.